 Incubation of ‘raw frass’ in the soil

 Incubation was achieved by mixing 2 g of raw frass per kg of soil.
 The amended soil was placed in 0.5 L plastic pots in saucers (14 cm wide, 1.5 cm deep).
 The soil mixture in pots was moistened by filling the saucers with water twice a week.
 This incubation of frass was maintained for 16 days under greenhouse conditions.
 The same procedure was followed for the unamended soil (control) except that no frass was added.
 Stratified seeds of B. rapa were sown directly into the soil.
 Three seeds were sown in each pot and seven days after germination, seedling numbers were reduced to maintain only one seedling per pot.
 When plants were 14 days old, measurements of the leaf width (cm) and the number of leaves per plant were taken as described for raw frass.
 Six replicate plants per treatment were used in this study and measurements were repeated on the same plants at 21, 28 and 35 days since germination.
-Plants were further monitored and the first flowering date was recorded and used to calculate the flowering time since germination.
+Plants were further monitored and the first flowering date was recorded to calculate the time from germination until flowering.

 Composting of ‘raw frass’

 Fifty grams each of black soldier fly larval frass and yellow mealworm frass were placed in plastic boxes (17.5 x 12.5 x 6.5 cm).
-The pulverised raw frass samples were moisturized with 100 mL of water and the frass in containers was covered with a perforated aluminium foil to allow ventilation, but also reduce evaporation and maintain a high temperature inside the box relative to the external environment.
+The pulverised raw frass samples were moisturized with 100 mL of water and the frass in the containers was covered with a perforated aluminium foil to allow ventilation, but also reduce evaporation and maintain a high temperature inside the box relative to the external environment.
 Frass inside the box was aerated by stirring it vigorously after every five days using a spatula.
 The composting lasted for 38 days.
-Composting of frass was terminated by removing the aluminium foil cover and allowing the compost to air dry for 18 days.
+Composting of frass was terminated by removing the aluminium foil cover and allowing the compost to air-dry for 18 days.
 Then, the composted frass was pulverised and added to the soil at 2 g per kg of soil.
-As described above, three stratified seeds were sown in each pot and seven days after germination, seedling numbers were reduced to maintain only one seedling per pot.
+As described above, three stratified seeds were sown in each pot and seven days after germination seedling numbers were reduced to maintain only one seedling per pot.
 Percent seed germination in amended and unamended soil was recorded.
 Twelve replicate plants per soil treatment were used in this study and the number of leaves and leaf width per plant were measured at 14, 21, 28 and 35 days since germination.
-Plants were further monitored and the first flowering date was recorded and used to calculate the flowering time since germination.
+Plants were further monitored and the time from germination until emergence of the first flower was recorded.

 Data processing and statistical analysis